• Jump to Content »

 It’s just all, walls.
 It’s all sand with stuff growing out of it, wild flowers, wild grass, trees haphazardly, bushes.
 There’s not a lot you can do with it.
 You can’t put many houses in that.
 They’re picking up now actually I see.
 In the last couple of miles we’ve had a few.

-Camden is about twenty-five miles from Colombia.
-Now if it’s half-three, let me see, will I make it into Camden for four o’clock?
+Camden is about 25 miles from Colombia.
+Now if it’s half-three, let me see, will I make it into Camden for 4 o’clock?
 I doubt it.

 “Ducks for Sale”, “Baby Chicks for Sale”.
 Passed some good signs today.
 A few signs for boiled peanuts.
 But I didn’t buy any.